macicco/algebra-based-intro-II/lab-manual/lab-IX-refraction.md

 Beware of stray light rays!
 The height of the light ray from the light box (the slit height) is greater than the height of the plastic objects.
-You will always see an un-refracted ray illuminate the top of these objects.
+You will always see an unrefracted ray illuminate the top of these objects.
 If it bothers you use tape to reduce the slit height.

 ## Advanced/Extended Lab Ideas (A-Level)